-All face-to-face classes and events are cancelled through the end of 2020.
+All face-to-face classes and events are canceled.
 We will continue to adjust our schedules to follow CDC and UC ANR recommendations.
 If we can open sooner for any classes or events, we will let you know.
-We will still be planning classes and events for 2021, so stay tuned for information on that when we are sure we can hold them.
+We will still be planning classes and events, so stay tuned for information on that when we are sure we can hold them.

 Food Safety and Coronavirus Disease

 Coronaviruses are generally thought to be spread from person-to-person through respiratory droplets.
 Currently there is no evidence to support transmission of COVID-19 associated with food.
 Before preparing or eating food, it is important to always wash your hands with soap and water for 20 seconds for general food safety.
 Throughout the day, wash your hands after blowing your nose, coughing or sneezing, or going to the bathroom.